-4.2.1.4 RMT VAKIRiverwatcher Monitoring
+4.2.1.4 RMT VAKITM Riverwatcher Fish Counter Monitoring

-The VAKIRiverwatcher Protocol and Procedure was designed by the RMT for the M&E Program to be used in conjunction with data collected from redd surveys, carcass surveys, and angler surveys to monitor salmonid fish passage and abundance in the lower Yuba River.
-However, the VAKIRiverwater monitoring data set provides information on non-ESA fishes including species composition, abundance, temporal distribution, and fish passage trends.
+The VAKITM Riverwatcher Protocol and Procedure was designed by the RMT for the M&E Program to be used in conjunction with data collected from redd surveys, carcass surveys, and angler surveys to monitor salmonid fish passage and abundance in the lower Yuba River.
+However, the VAKITM Riverwater monitoring data set can provide information on non-ESA fishes including species composition, abundance, temporal distribution, and fish passage trends for non-ESA fishes as well.
+However, because the VAKITM Riverwatcher units are located in approximately the middle of the lower Yuba River (approximately RM 12) it can be difficult to accurately estimate abundance for any species for the entire lower Yuba River.
+VAKITM System down times, a minimum fish size required to activate the system, and high flow events complicate the accuracy in fish identification, estimating abundance, and describing species composition reducing the utility of this tool for monitoring non-ESA fishes.

-The VAKIRiverwatcher system is operated year-round for monitoring fish migration in the Yuba River downstream of Englebright Dam.
-The VAKIRiverwatcher system began operation during 2003, and is anticipated to be operated continuously at least through 2014.
+The VAKITM Riverwatcher system is operated year-round for monitoring fish migration in the Yuba River downstream of Englebright Dam.
+The VAKITM Riverwatcher system began operation during 2003, and is anticipated to be operated continuously at least through 2014.
 For the FERC Relicensing process, a report summarizing monitoring and evaluation activities will be prepared by October 2012, and available for review.

-Fish passage monitoring is conducted using two separate VAKIRiverwatcher systems, in conjunction with digital photography, located in the north and south fish ladders at DPD.
-The VAKIRiverwatcher system records both silhouettes and electronic images of each fish passage event.
-By capturing silhouettes and images, fish passage can be accurately monitored even in under turbid conditions.
+Fish passage monitoring is conducted using two separate VAKITM Riverwatcher systems, in conjunction with digital photography or videography, located in the north and south fish ladders at DPD.
+The VAKI Riverwatcher system records both silhouettes and electronic images or short pieces of video of each fish passage event.
+By capturing silhouettes and images, fish passage can be accurately monitored even under turbid conditions.

-Data collection for individual fish passage events are automatically recorded by the VAKIRiverwatcher systems.
-The VAKIRiverwatcher systems record the time/date of each fish passage event, the upstream or downstream direction of passage, the speed of the fish moving through the system (m/sec), the fish's body depth (mm), and logs water temperature every hour.
-To maximize the accuracy of passage estimates generated by the VAKIRiverwatcher systems, a full-time technician is employed to monitor the systems and minimize system off-line events.
+Data collection for individual fish passage events are automatically recorded by the VAKITM Riverwatcher systems.
+The VAKITM Riverwatcher systems record the time/date of each fish passage event, the upstream or downstream direction of passage, the speed of the fish moving through the system (m/sec), the fish's body depth (mm), and logs water temperature every hour.
+To maximize the accuracy of passage estimates generated by the VAKITM Riverwatcher systems, a full-time technician is employed to monitor the systems and minimize system off-line events.

-Data from the VAKIRiverwatcher Monitoring Protocol and Procedure are compiled in the proprietary program Winari, exported and summarized in Microsoft Excel, and annual data reports are prepared and available at the RMT website www.yubaaccordrmt.com.
+Data from the VAKITM Riverwatcher Monitoring Protocol and Procedure are compiled in the proprietary program Winari, exported and summarized in MicrosoftTM Excel, and annual data reports are prepared and available at the RMT website www.yubaaccordrmt.com.